PyTorch Quickstart#

 Besides importing the data, we will also do a few more things:

-• We will tranform the data into tensors using the transforms module
+• We will transform the data into tensors using the transforms module

 • We will use DataLoader to build convenient data loaders or what are referred to as iterators, which makes it easy to efficiently feed data in batches to deep learning models.